DFE-Digital/get-help-with-tech/app/views/devices_guidance/4g_user_guidance.md

-Subject to stock availability, the Department for Education (DfE) will send routers (either Huawei or D-Link) to trusts, local authorities or schools to distribute to disadvantaged children and families
+Subject to stock availability, the Department for Education (DfE) will send routers to trusts, local authorities or schools to distribute to disadvantaged children and families

-For both router types, users will find the following in the box:
+For all router types, users will find the following in the box:

 - 4G wireless router
 - battery (with approximately 25% charge)